 2. Wall Color

 Upon walking into a house, one of the first things you’re going to notice are the walls.
-They’re in you immediate field of vision and command a large percentage of your view.
+They’re in your immediate field of vision and command a large percentage of your view.
 If you don’t like the colors, it’s easy to be turned off.
 But you must remember that walls can easily be painted.
 In fact, walls are about the easiest cosmetic issue to fix.
 All you have to do is pick out a new color, grab a few supplies, and have a paint party.

-Flooring is another cosmetic issue that will command your attention, but is easy to fix.
+Flooring is another cosmetic issue that will command your attention but is easy to fix.
 For example, old, ratty carpet can be torn up and replaced by a professional at very little cost.
 If you don’t like the color of the current hardwoods, you can always sand them down and re-stain them a different shade.
 Try not to get worked up over flooring that doesn’t fit your tastes or needs.

 When it comes to making a kitchen your own, countertops are where you get the biggest bang for your buck.
 Practically speaking, countertops are easy to replace.
 Financially speaking, it really depends on how much square footage there is and what sort of material you’re looking for.
 Installing quartz in a large kitchen can cost thousands, but basic laminate or granite can be done for much less.
 Make sure you have an understanding of the costs associated with this job.

 When coupled with countertops, a fresh cabinet remodel can really change the look of your kitchen.
 Thankfully, you don’t always have to rip out and replace cabinets.
-In order to achieve the style you’re looking for, it may be as simple as a fresh coat of paint.
+In order to achieve the style, you’re looking for, it may be as simple as a fresh coat of paint.

 Unless it’s explicitly stated that the seller will be taking kitchen appliances with them, it’s generally assumed that they will be included with the sale of the home.
 If the appliances are new and functional, this is good.
 But don’t fret if they’re not exactly what you want.
 You can always sell them and buy something new.
 Big box stores like Home Depot and Lowe’s run sales throughout the year where you can save big on things like stainless steel refrigerators, ovens, and dishwashers.